-Nick Glozier is the Professor of Psychological Medicine at the Brain and Mind Research Institute, Sydney Medical School and a consultant Psychiatrist.
-He has interests in psychiatric and physical comorbidity, stigma and work related disability.
-He has worked in Europe, South Asia and Africa, in areas of mental illness and its comorbidity with sleep disorders, stroke, cardiovascular disease and epilepsy.
+Nick Glozier is the Professor of Psychological Medicine at Sydney Medical School and a consultant Psychiatrist.
+He has interests in public mental health and wellbeing, psychiatric and physical comorbidity, stigma and work related disability.
+He has established a clinical trials centre at RPA Hospital and opened Australia's first public psychiatry sector ketamine treatment clinic

 Previously he worked at the Institute of Psychiatry in London and at the World Health Organisation, primarily in the area of disability.
 He was part of the team who developed the WHODAS 2.0 cross cultural disability assessment and the International Classification of Health, Disability and Functioning, the ICF.